 16. Wind River (2017)

 An underrated gem starring Elizabeth Olsen and Jeremy Renner, ‘Wind River’ is set in an American Indian reservation in Wyoming.
 Jane Banner is an FBI agent, sent there to investigate the death of a teenage Indian girl.
-Trying to work her way through the town that isn’t particularly welcoming of her, she uses the help of Cory Lambert, a wildlife officer, well-versed with the terrain of the snowy town and its people.
-It is directed by Taylor Sheridan, who is known for writing critically acclaimed movies like ‘Sicario‘ and ‘Hell or High Water’.
+Trying to work her way through the town that isn’t particularly welcoming of her, she uses the help of Cory Lambert, a wildlife officer, who is well-versed in the terrain of the snowy town and its people.
+It is directed by Taylor Sheridan, who is known for writing critically acclaimed movies like ‘Sicario‘ and ‘Hell or High Water.’
 The film also found a place in the Top Ten Independent Film list of National Board of Review.

 15. Good Time (2017)